azsk/ADOScanner-docs/04-Running ADOScanner as Azure Function/README.md

 ## Automated Scanning using Azure functions (OAuth app based scanning)

 **Note**:
 OAuth app based CA setup is being designed as an alternative to the current personal access token (PAT) based access model.
-This is currently in preview and we are working on fine-tuning the OAuth scopes needed by the app.
+This is currently in preview and below services/controls scan is currently *not* supported in this model:
+- Organization
+- Project
+- User
+- Other controls:
+    - ADO_AgentPool_DP_Review_Inactive_Pool
+    - ADO_AgentPool_DP_No_Secrets_In_Capabilities
+    - ADO_ServiceConnection_DP_Review_Inactive_Connection

 ### Setting up OAuth application - Step by Step
 1. Navigate to https://aex.dev.azure.com/app/register